abetusk/dev/wiki/Markov-Chain-Notes.md

 Q _ {i,j} = \frac{ A _ {i,j} }{\lambda} \frac{ \psi _ j }{\psi _ i}
 $$

+Which will be the Maximum Entropy Random Walk (MERW) matrix.

 From this, it's easy to verify:

 $$